MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/administration/deleting-content-type-from-hub.md

 - MET150
 appliesto:
 - SharePoint Online
+- SharePoint 2019
+- SharePoint 2016
+- SharePoint 2013
 ms.custom:
 - CI 117077
 - CSSTroubleshoot
 ms.reviewer: paulpa
-description: Describes how to correctly delete a content type from a Content Type and the results if not deleted correctly.
+description: Describes how to correctly delete a content type from a SharePoint Content Type hub and the result if not deleted correctly.
 ---

 # Deleting a content type from the SharePoint Content Type Hub